opentmf/opentmf-web-clients/README.md

 ```

 ##### Configure Beans
-Applications must configure their own WebClient and TokenService beans through the exposed providers.
+In this static configuration approach, applications must configure their own WebClient and TokenService beans through the exposed providers.

 ```java
 @Configuration